QRXqrx/poco-oopsla25-major/README.md

   - `src/afl-cc.c`: A modified AFL++ compiler wrapper supporting `SanitizerCoveragePoC.so`.
   - `PoC/res`: Utilities for running guard/toggle hierarchy construction and analysis.
   - `PoC/tools`: Utilities for running iterative seed selection.
+- `magma-poco`: A fork of Magma implementing PoCo experiments, which contain seed sets produced by all the evaluated seed selection techniques.
 - `data`: Raw and intermediate experimental data.
   - `captainrc-xmllint`: An example Magma configuration on the target `xmllint`.
   - `corpus/xmllint`: The universe seed corpus for `xmllint`.
   - `results`: PoCo and final fuzzing results.
   - `poco-xmllint-done`: Packed PoCo seeds for `xmllint`.
   - `xmllint-poco-raw`: Raw PoCo seeds for `xmllint`.
-- `magma-poco`: A fork of Magma integrating PoCo experiements.
 - `scripts`: Key data processing scripts.
-  - `cp_poco_seeds.py`: The script for packing raw PoCo seeds into one folder.
+  - `cp_poco_seeds.py`: Script for packing raw PoCo seeds into one folder.

 ## 2 Hardware and Software Dependencies